-This course provides practical experience in the planning, preparation, and service of representative foods from different countries and regions of America.
-Emphasis is placed on eating habits, indigenous foods and customs, nutritional concerns, and traditional equipment.
-Upon completion, students should be able to research and execute international and domestic menus.
+This course provides practical experience in the planning, preparation, and presentation of representative foods from a variety of world cuisines.
+Emphasis is placed on indigenous ingredients and customs, nutritional concerns, and cooking techniques.
+Upon completion, students should be able to research and execute a variety of international and domestic menus.

-Minimum State Prerequisites: Take CUL-140
+Minimum State Prerequisites: Take All: CUL-110 and CUL-140